MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-for-teams.md

 ms.topic: conceptual
 author: jswymer
 ---
-# Developing Pages and Tables for Microsoft Teams Integration
+# Developing for Microsoft Teams Integration

 [!INCLUDE [online_only](includes/online_only.md)]

 [Microsoft Teams](https://www.microsoft.com/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you connect with others, collaborate seamlessly and simplify work. [!INCLUDE [prod_short](includes/prod_short.md)] offers an app that connects Teams to your business data in [!INCLUDE [prod_short](includes/prod_short.md)] so users can quickly share details across team members and respond faster to inquiries.
-In this article, you'll learn how you can develop pages and tables so that data appears in Teams as you want.
+This article gives you an overview of what you can do as developer to customize displaying Business Central data and Teams channels and chats.

 ## Introduction to the Business Central app for Teams